Alice White was a popular actress and 1920s flapper whose career was destroyed by bad publicity.

 Alice at age six

 She spent most of 1932 touring the country making personal appearances.
 Alice became involved in an abusive affair with British actor John Warburton.
 He once beat her so badly she needed reconstructive surgery on her nose.
 She left John and got back together with Sy Bartlett.
 When John Warburton was attacked by two men he accused Alice and Sidney of planning it.
 Although she was never charged with a crime the bad publicity damaged her reputation.
 Alice married Sidney in December of 1933.
 She tried to make a comeback and was offered a long term contract at Universal.
 Unfortunately she was only given small roles in low budget films like Secret Of The Chateau and Gift Of Gab.
 Sadly she suffered a nervous breakdown in 1936 and was hospitalized for two months.
 Her marriage to Sidney ended in 1938 and she started dating actor George Givot.

 Alice married screenwriter Jack Roberts in 1941.
 The couple separated several times and finally divorced in 1949.
 She spent the next year fighting with him over alimony payments.
 Alice was romantically involved with musician William Hinshaw for several years.
 She never had any children.
 Her last film role was in the 1949 drama Flamingo Road.
 With her movie star days behind her she went back to work as a secretary.
 In 1957 she fell off a ladder and landed on a pair of scissors.
 The accident left her blinded for several months.
 When she recovered she was offered a small part on The Ann Sothern Show.
 It would be her final job as an actress.
 As she grew older Alice stayed out of the spotlight but she continued to answer the fan mail she received from around the world.
-She died on February 19, 1983 after suffering a massive stroke in California.
+On February 19, 1983 she died after suffering a massive stroke.
 Alice was seventy-eight years old.
 She was cremated and her ashes were scattered at sea.

 Alice in 1949